TomerAberbach/grfn/packages/grfnviz/readme.md

 ### `getSvg(grfn) => Promise<Buffer | string>`

-Returns a `Promise` that resolves to an SVG of the dependency graph of `grfn` as a `Buffer` in Node and as a string in the browser.
+Returns a `Promise` that resolves to an SVG of the dependency graph of `grfn` as a `Buffer` in Node or as a string in the browser.
 The `grfn` argument must be a function returned by the `grfn` package.

 ### `openInBrowser(grfn) => Promise<void>` (Node Only)